wiicode/cybersecurity-framework/bronze-training/passwords/three-random-words-or-thinkrandom-0.md

 ### **Keylogging**

 There is a type of malicious software that, once on your system, attempts to log the keystrokes you make — including passwords.
 Of course, this will compromise any password entered, no matter how complex.
-The best *defense* here is keeping your software current and up to date.
+The best *defence* here is keeping your software current and up to date.

 ### **Smash the hash**